Binance Market Update (2022-10-25)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 0.01% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, up by 2.59% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIB, PORTO, and DREP, up by 20%, 15%, and 12%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include VIB, SSV, and MULTI, up by 21%, 13%, and 12%, respectively.

 Top stories of the day: